aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 For each of the below tests, there is an annotated Slurm batch script in the [`QoS_Scripts`](Qos_Scripts) directory.

-##    1. IOR, sequential, N to N, reads and writes
+1. IOR, sequential, N to N, reads and writes

-        a) Run the IOR test 1d), sufficient compute nodes to achieve maximum result on the filesystem or subset of the filesystem.
+- *a.* Run the IOR test 1d), sufficient compute nodes to achieve maximum result on the filesystem or subset of the filesystem.
 Record the read and write bandwidth in the output.

-        b) Using the provided QoS mechanism, set the read and write bandwidth QoS for the job to 20% of the values recorded.
+- *b.* Using the provided QoS mechanism, set the read and write bandwidth QoS for the job to 20% of the values recorded.

-        c) Rerun the test with this QoS setting and record the read and write bandwidth in the output.
+- *c.* Rerun the test with this QoS setting and record the read and write bandwidth in the output.

-        d) For job counts of 2, 3, 4, and 5.
+- *d.* For job counts of 2, 3, 4, and 5.
 Run independent jobs like 1a,
           above, simulteneously where the read and write bandwidth QoS for each job is set to the same 20% value used for 1c.
 Record read and write bandwidth for each job.

-        e) Remove the QoS setting
+- *e.* Remove the QoS setting

 <br>